 Pride and arrogance comes into focus with ideals of brotherhood and unity thrown into the mix to enhance participation.
 Before one jumps on the bandwagon of popular movements it would be wise to examine the true motive of their origin.

 King Solomon through pride and arrogance noted: I made me great works; I built houses; I planted vineyards; I made gardens and orchards, and I planted trees in them of all kind of fruits; I made pools of water (to irrigate) therewith the wood that brings forth trees.
 I got me servants and maidens, and had servants born in my house; also had great possessions of great and small cattle above (more than) all that were in Jerusalem before me (Ecclesiastes 2:4-7).

-A Bible commentary noted: Solomon pursued fulfillment through pleasures, wine, great works, wealth, artistic pleasures, and fame.
+It was noted that Solomon pursued fulfillment through pleasures, wine, great works, wealth, artistic pleasures, and fame.
 All these failed to bring lasting satisfaction to the wisest man of all time, yet people three thousand years later are still trying them in a search of enduring fulfillment!

 Scripture reveals the outcome of Solomon's searching for wealth through earthly possessions: So I was great, and increased more than all that were before me in Jerusalem; also my wisdom remained with me.
 And whatever my eyes desired I kept not from them, I withheld not my heart from any joy (pleasure); For my heart rejoiced in all my labor: and this was my portion (reward) of all my labor.

 Then I looked on all the works that my hands had wrought (produced), and on the labor that I had labored (toiled) to do: and behold (took note), all was vanity (futility) and vexation of spirit (grasping for the wind), and there was no profit under the sun (Ecclesiastes 2:9-11).